 Taking the first step

-At the Center for Eating Disorders, we understand that the decision to seek help and fully invest in treatment can be a difficult one but that, in the pursuit of recovery, it is also a necessary one.
+At The Center for Eating Disorders, we understand that the decision to seek help and fully invest in treatment can be a difficult one but that, in the pursuit of recovery, it is also a necessary one.
 From the first phone call, to the day of admission and throughout the treatment process, we are available to answer any questions you may have about the eating disorder, treatment and recovery.
-CED staff members provide support and recommendations based on our professional knowledge regarding the best possible outcomes for recovery and healing.
+Our staff provides support and recommendations based on our professional knowledge regarding the best possible outcomes for recovery and healing.

 Call us at (410) 938-5252 today to get started.